Optimal Sequential Contests: Abstract

 \section{Abstract}

 I study sequential contests where the efforts of earlier players may be disclosed to later players by nature or by design.
 The model has a range of applications, including rent seeking, R\&D, oligopoly, public goods provision, and tragedy of the commons.
 I show that information about other players' efforts increases the total effort.
 Thus, the total effort is maximized with full transparency and minimized with no transparency.
-I also study the advantages of moving earlier and the limits of large contests.
+I also show that in addition to the first-mover advantage, there is an earlier-mover advantage.
+Finally, I derive the limits for large contests.

-\emph{JEL}: C72, C73, D72, D82, D74
+\ifx\shortversion\undefined \emph{JEL}: C72, C73, D72, D82, D74

-\emph{Keywords}: contest design, oligopoly, public goods, rent-seeking, R\&D
+\emph{Keywords}: contest design, oligopoly, public goods, rent-seeking, R\&D \else \fi